Buying Strategy

 4Kn Advanced Format (What's That?)

-Why it matters: Some older NAS systems don't recognize 4Kn.
-Check compatibility if your NAS is pre-2018.
+Why it matters: Some older NAS systems (pre-2018) don't recognize 4Kn.
+Check compatibility if your NAS is old.
 For 2026 builds, don't worry — 4Kn is universal standard.

 Spec Comparison Checklist

-When comparing two drives, prioritize in this order:
+When comparing two drives, prioritize in this exact order:

 Is this specific model proven reliable?
 Look it up.